If you’d like to try a listen, here you go!

 Unbuttoning my coat, it flaps open to the breeze.
 Today was warm for April, and I’m entirely overdressed for a temperate evening.
 There’s not a soul to be seen, and I don’t hear a single siren.
 Tucking my hands into my pockets, I traipse along accompanied only by the sound of my heels clicking on the asphalt.
 Hidden in the North End, right by the MacDonald Bridge to Dartmouth, the base seems a foreign, otherworldly setting.

 The sound of the crowd guides me to the room.
 Deep breath and in I go.

 The party is rocking full throttle, but I know only two people, Stephane and his girlfriend Faith.
 French from Quebec, Stephane is an officer at the base and like me, a Halifax expat, meaning skint on Haligonian friends.
 Noting all the military haircuts and French conversations, I quickly surmise I am one of the few ‘local’ friends, and probably the only non-military or non-related guest.

-Swinging the glass door open, I step outside, hoping to muster up the social gumption essential to a mix and mingle with yet another crowd of complete strangers.
+Swinging the glass door open, I step outside, hoping when I step back inside, I will have the courage to muster up the social gumption essential to a mix and mingle with yet another crowd of complete strangers.

 Twelve stories above the ground, I’m surrounded by a kaleidoscope of lights and colours bouncing off the water.
 Sky, sea and stars, all of them at once, impale me, and Goddess, there’s nothing to do but drink it all in, the awkward of aloneness, along with the freakingly breathtaking view.